towolf/towolf.github.com/docs/PsychHardware/DatapixxToolbox/DatapixxBasic/ResponsePixx.markdown

 title: ResponsePixx
 categories:
   - DatapixxBasic
+encoding: UTF-8
 ---

-ResponsePixx \- Control and use the ResponsePixx response button box.
+ResponsePixx - Control and use the ResponsePixx response button box.

 This allows to record button events from the ResponsePixx response box device.
 Start and stop of logging of button responses and control of the